skito/aipi-php/README.md

 Simple lightweight PHP library for interacting with common AI models, that provides universal interface.

 🤖 Multimodel support.
 Unified API for all models.<br>
+🛰️ Fallback models — define multiple models and vendors to auto-switch on API failure.<br>
 🔧 Tools support & agentic - autoresolve tool calls with callbacks.<br>
 🚀 Extendable - easy to add your own models and tools.<br>
 ⚡ No dependencies, just native PHP. cURL required.<br>